univalence/spark-tools/site/src/main/tut/spark-test/getting_started.md

 ```

 ## Comparing DataFrames
-To compare DataFrames you can simply call the assertEquals method.
-It throws an Assertion Exception if they are not equal.
+To compare DataFrames, you can simply call the assertEquals method.
+It throws an AssertionException if they are not equal.

-For instance, this :
+For instance, this:
 ```scala
 val dfUT       = Seq(1, 2, 3).toDF("id")
 val dfExpected = Seq(2, 1, 4).toDF("id")

 dfUT.assertEquals(dfExpected)
 ```
-Throws the following exception:
+... throws the following exception:
 ```
 java.lang.AssertionError: The data set content is different:
 [2] was not equal to [1]